395t/coding-assignment-week-4-opt-1/README.md

 **Caltech101**

 The third part of the experiment is running the best model from earlier approaches on the Caltech dataset and seeing how different CLRs can help with improving training.
 From the results we see that the best model with CLR and best model without CLR coverge between epoch 17-20.
+The best CLR model is the triangular which recieves a testset accuracy of 22.43% on the STL10 dataset which is an improvement of 0.11 over the baseline.

 Triangular | '
 :-|-: